cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/sideloadly-archive/installing-socket-sideloadly.md

 ---
 lang: en_US
-title: Installing Socket
+title: Installing Socket (Sideloadly)
 description: Guide to installing Socket
-permalink: /installing-socket
+permalink: /installing-socket-sideloadly
 redirect_from:
   - /socket
 discordNoticeText: For support in English, ask for help on the LegacyJailbreak [Discord Server](http://discord.legacyjailbreak.com/).